Medications Guide Archives - Arthritis Action

 Medications Guide

-There are a lot of treatments for arthritis, including short and longer-term approaches.
+There are a lot of treatments for arthritis, including medicines which are better for short-term or emergency treatment and are designed to make you feel better quickly, and those which are taken in the medium or long-term and are designed to prevent joint damage and disability.
 Most of the medicines used for arthritis have long names and the different types of medicines can be very confusing.

 Short-term treatments include painkilling tablets, for example paracetamol or codeine and non-steroidal anti-inflammatory drugs (NSAIDS), for example naproxen and ibuprofen, and corticosteroids (steroids) given as tablets or injections into the joints or muscles.
 These medicines are used when your arthritis is active and affecting your life and usually shouldn’t be needed regularly, if at all, when you are feeling well.